godfriedmeesters/scraper/README.md

 ## System Requirements

 DiffScraper bots need a connection to a central Redis database (to receive jobs from the controller and synchronize with other bots).
 In addition, all bots need a connection to a central FTP server (to upload screenshots).
-The Redis Database connection can be set in DB_HOST, DB_PORT, DB_PASS in the [.env file](https://github.com/godfriedmeesters/scraper/blob/main/.env ".env file"); FTP connection details can be set in FTP_USER, FTP_PASS, FTP_HOST.
+The Redis Database connection can be set in DB_HOST, DB_PORT, DB_PASS; FTP connection details can be set in FTP_USER, FTP_PASS, FTP_HOST.

 On every machine where bots will be deployed, the following requirements:
 -  Docker runtime (Docker-Compose and Kubernetes deployment files are provided)